alexandros-kourtidis/Population-Genomics/08-mitogenomics/README.md

 # VCF --> FASTA --> NEXUS --> Haplotype networks

-1. Creation of the multi-fasta file: aligned single-sample FASTA files were extracted from each singular vcf using the **bcftools consensus** command, with specifications to:
+1. Creation of the multi-fasta file: aligned single-sample FASTA files were extracted from each singular vcf using the **bcftools consensus** command and then concantenated in a multi-sample FASTA file.
+The bcftools consensus specifications are:

 (a) make the absence of data visible (noted with _, but our dataset with WGS only had the first base missing in some samples in the mitogenome).